• Skip to primary navigation

 It was at this last event that I tasted single malt scotch for the first time.

-Finding out that I like scotch
+Discovering I like scotch

-Because I had become so obsessed with Scotland and Outlander, and on the show the people were always having a dram or two, I wanted to try scotch and like it
+Because I had become so obsessed with Scotland and Outlander, and on the show the people were always having a dram or two, I wanted to try scotch and like it.

 Being a fangirl can be tough.